 What are your thoughts on entrepreneurs who cold email you?
 Is it a deal breaker or do you sometimes do connect with them?

 Cold email is fine.
-I can’t respond to all of them, but at least try to respond to the ones that are well targeted and within my interest area.
-Depending on how far along they are, I will tracking them and take meetings if it makes sense.
-Over time, it could be a great way to start a relationship!
-No matter what, this gets a company on my radar regardless of a meeting.
+I can’t respond to all of them, but at least try to respond to the ones that are well-targeted and within my interest area.
+Depending on how far along they are, I will start tracking them and take meetings if it makes sense.
+Over time, it could be a great way to a relationship!
+No matter what, this gets my attention regardless of a meeting.

-What are your top 3 lines that people pitching you say that make you tune out?
+What are your top 3 lines that people pitching you say that makes you tune out?